Vacuum pipe scale and residue removal

 👎 Risk of valve damage

-👎Risk of scale particles moving in the pipe
+👎 Risk of limescale particles moving in the pipe

 D) Use of specific pipe-cleaning chemicals

-👍 Proper dosing effectively removes urinary stones and scale
+👍 Correct dosage effectively removes urinary stones and limescale

 👎 Dosing systems vary depending on the supplier